markuskreukniet/irmamobile-measurements/README.md

 The ['Getting started' of the 'IRMA docs'](https://irma.app/docs/getting-started/) contains information about starting an IRMA server and an IRMA session.
 The docs also have information about how to start HTTPS IRMA sessions.

-The study used a script such as this one on a Ubuntu server to restart the same IRMA session (useful for automated measurements):
+The study used a script such as this one on a Ubuntu Server to restart the same IRMA session (useful for automated measurements):
 ```
 #!/bin/bash